chrisyeh96/africa_poverty_clean/README.md

 conda env update -f env.yml --prune
 ```

 If you are using a GPU, you may need to also install CUDA 10 and cuDNN 7.
+If you do not have a GPU, replace the `tensorflow-gpu=1.15.*` line in the `env.yml` file with `tensorflow=1.15.*`.

-## Running trained models
+## Running trained CNN models

+Steps:

-Follow the numbered files in the `preprocessing/` directory to download the necessary satellite images and shapefiles.
+1. Follow the numbered files in the `preprocessing/` directory to download the necessary satellite images, shapefiles, and trained model checkpoints.

+2. Identify interesting feature activation maps using the `max_activating.ipynb` (TODO) notebook.

+3. Run the `extract_features.py` script to use the trained CNN models to extract 512-dimensional feature vectors from each satellite image.

+4. Use the `models/dhs_resnet_ridge.py` and TODO notebooks to train ridge regression models on top of the extracted feature vectors.
+Training these ridge regression models is roughly equivalent to "fine-tuning" the final layer of the trained CNN models.

+5. Use the following notebooks to analyze the results:
+  - `model_analysis/dhs_ooc.py`
+  - `model_analysis/dhs_incountry.py` (TODO)
+  - keep-frac models (TODO)
+  - LSMS models (TODO)

+## Training baseline models

 TODO
+- KNN
+- Ridge on histograms

 ## Training DHS models